 Remember, too, that learning to play slide guitar styles does have a steep curve.
 Some players get put off due to the challenges involved: the trickiest being right-hand muting – muting unwanted strings using the palm or fingers of your right hand.
 If you have a spare guitar that can be dedicated to slide, it will make things easier.
 If not, you might need to compromise in some areas, but don’t let that put you off.

 The other important thing you’ll need to consider is the slide itself.
 Glass slide costs vary – a starter slide will only cost you a few quid, but even a custom slide won’t break the bank.
-We’ve had great success with Diamond Bottlenecks (diamondbottlenecks.com) – they produce beautiful custom glass slides, and their staff are great at helping you find the best fit for your finger.
+We’ve had great success with Diamond Bottlenecks – the company produces beautiful custom glass slides, and staff are great at helping you find the best fit for your finger.

 We prefer the fourth, as it leaves your first three fingers free to fret as normal, and we’d recommend finding a slide with a snug fit and a medium weight.
 If it’s too heavy, it’ll feel cumbersome, too light and you’ll struggle to produce sustain and tone.